Updated

 The Verdict

-The EcoFlow PowerPulse 2 is a genuinely interesting new entrant.
-For EcoFlow ecosystem owners, it is the obvious choice — no other charger integrates as tightly with a home battery system.
-The combination of solar mode, smart tariff optimisation, three-phase support, and an LCD display makes it a well-rounded package at a competitive price.
+For EcoFlow ecosystem owners, the PowerPulse 2 is the obvious choice — no other charger integrates as tightly with a home battery.
+Solar mode, smart tariff optimisation, three-phase support, and an LCD display make it a well-rounded package at a competitive price.

 The risk is brand immaturity.
-EcoFlow makes excellent portable power products, but this is their first home wallbox in the UK.
-The 3-year warranty is shorter than many competitors, and the installer network is still growing.
-Early adopters who are comfortable with that trade-off will get a lot of charger for the money.
+EcoFlow makes strong portable power products, but this is its first UK home wallbox.
+The 3-year warranty is shorter than several rivals and the installer network is still growing.
+Early adopters comfortable with that trade-off get a lot of charger for the money.